Robert W. Fuller: Ventures in social reform

-He explores the concepts of dignity and of dignitarian governance in his The Rowan Tree: A Novel (2013).
-Fuller is a Fellow of the World Academy of Arts and Sciences.
+He explored the concepts of dignity and of dignitarian governance in his The Rowan Tree: A Novel (2013).

-Personal life
+Personal life and death

-Fuller lives in Berkeley, California with his wife, Claire Sheridan.
-He has four children and four grandchildren.
+Fuller lived in Berkeley, California, with his wife, Claire Sheridan.
+He had been married to Ann Lackritz Fuller and later to Alia Johnson.
+He had four children and four grandchildren.
+Fuller died on July 15, 2025, at the age of 88.